pirishd/InstantMock/README.md

 #### MockUsable types

-For now, the following type are `MockUsable`:
+For now, the following types are `MockUsable`:
 * Bool
 * Int
 * Double